tamer017/gml_project/README.md

 ## Methods

 ### EdgeConv Layer
 The **EdgeConv** layer is a graph convolution operation that captures local geometric structures by constructing a k-Nearest Neighbors (kNN) graph.
-It dynamically updates edge features based on the relationships between neighboring points.
+It dynamically updates edge features based on the relationships between neighboring points, making it particularly well-suited for processing point cloud data.

 Given a point cloud $$X = \{x_1, x_2, ..., x_n\}$$, where $$x_i \in \mathbb{R}^d$$, EdgeConv constructs a graph by connecting each point $$x_i$$ to its $$k$$ nearest neighbors.
 The feature of an edge $$(x_i, x_j)$$ is computed as: